buccolo/circlex/README.md

 ### Watch

 Monitors the build and notifies when the status change.
+Currently, it displays notifications through AppleScript only.

 ```
 $ circlex watch organization/project branch